orgua/OneWireHub/README.md

 - extend constness to all onewire-slaves and unify naming of functions across similar devices
 - include tests into each device-example and add a lot of get()/set() for internal device-states
 - fully support for ds2450 and ds2503/5/6, also fix ds2890 and ds2502
-- overdrive-support! must be enabled in config file
+- overdrive-support! must be enabled in config file - works with atmega328@16MHz
 - rework send() and recv(), much more efficient -> atmega328@16MHz is suited for overdrive!
 AND code is more compact (ds2433.cpp shrinks from 176 to 90 LOC)
 - rework Error-Handling-System (reduced a lot of overhead)
 - no return value for hub.searchIDTree() or item.duty() needed anymore